SEND Provision at HSF

 Hempstead Junior School has employed a Family Liaison Officer (FLO) who is available to support parents and families.
-Mrs Stevens the school’s FLO is available to meet with parents to discuss concerns related to their children’s well-being and happiness.
+Mrs Stephens the school’s FLO is available to meet with parents to discuss concerns related to their children’s well-being and happiness.
 It is recognised that if children feel unhappy of unsettled they cannot concentrate and make good academic progress.
-Mrs Stevens can provide immediate support to parents and families but also signpost where further and specialist support can be found.
+Mrs Stephens can provide immediate support to parents and families but also signpost where further and specialist support can be found.

 The Place 2 Be counsellors provide opportunities for children and parents to meet and discuss concerns with a trained professional who can offer support and guidance.
 This service is confidential and independent of the teaching staff within school however their help can be valuable in meeting family’s needs and ensuring that difficulties at home are recognised and considered in school alongside children’s learning needs.

 In 2014 the Government publish an updated SEN Code of Practice.
 The key changes included in this document are:

 SEN Statements are replaced by a document called the ‘Education and Health Care Plan’.
 This document covers support across both Health and Education and spans from birth to age 25.

 Families are offered personal budgets enabling them to commission support for their children directly.